Lower your taxable income and save more for retirement

-As of 2019, you can contribute $6,000 ($7,000 if you are 50 or older) to a Roth IRA every year (the limits for 2018: $5,500 and $6,500, respectively).
+As of 2019, you can contribute $6,000 ($7,000 if you are 50 or older) to a Roth IRA each year.
 However, this amount could be reduced or eliminated entirely if your modified adjusted gross income (MAGI) is too high.
-Fortunately, there are ways to reduce taxable income.
-For starters, you need to know your MAGI for Roth IRA purposes.
+Fortunately, there are ways to lower your taxable income.
+Here’s how.

 Calculate Your MAGI

-Add deductions for contributions to a traditional IRA plus deductions for interest on student loans, tuition and fees.
-Also add exclusions for qualified bond interest, employer-provided adoption benefits and a few other deductions.
-For more, including a detailed work sheet to calculate MAGI, see IRS Publication 590A.
+Next, add back any deductions you took for contributions to a traditional IRA, interest on student loans, tuition, and fees.
+Also add exclusions for qualified bond interest, employer-provided adoption benefits, and a few other deductions.
+For more, including a detailed worksheet to calculate MAGI, see IRS Publication 590A.

 Roth IRA Contribution Limits